Internet of Things

 Turning public vehicles into moving data collectors

-TayuTech develops a mobile and modular smart city sensing platform by equipping public service vehicles, such as buses and waste trucks, with compact sensor units.
-Instead of relying only on fixed sensor infrastructure, the project turns vehicles that already move through the city into data collectors for real-time urban monitoring.
+TayuTech develops a mobile, modular urban sensing and analytics platform by equipping existing public or partner vehicles, such as buses, taxis, and waste trucks, with compact sensor units.
+Instead of relying only on costly fixed sensing infrastructure, the project turns vehicles that already move through the city into roaming data-collection nodes for real-time urban monitoring.

-The project focuses on practical city use cases where mobile sensing can improve coverage, reduce infrastructure costs, and support data-driven decision-making.
+The project addresses key smart-city challenges, including fragmented urban sensor data, limited geographic coverage, and the need to turn raw measurements into actionable insights for city authorities.
 Modular sensor units can include cameras, air quality monitors, and other environmental sensors.
 Onboard AI processes data locally before relevant insights are transmitted to a secure cloud environment and made available through the TayuTech Portal.

 Pilot use cases